Government Contracting

 Inquire with us for more information.

-Please review the below, and if you have further questions we recommend you submit an inquiry to receive individualized assistance for your business.
+Please review the below, and if you have further questions, we recommend you connect with us to receive individualized assistance for your business.

 Who does the federal government purchase from?

 The federal government purchases from business of all sizes, located throughout the country, for all types of services — from professional services to commodities.
-Look for opportunities you’re interested in and see what company was awarded the last contract and the terms — you can search www.usaspending.gov or www.fbo.gov for recent awards.
+Look for opportunities you’re interested in and see what company was awarded the last contract and the terms; you can search www.usaspending.gov for recent awards.

 Who am I competing with locally?